zguerrin27/learning-ruby/README.md

 Day 1:
   - Working on Ruby and Ruby on Rails Udemy Course
-  - Basics like print vs puts (put string), and gets_chomp to store user input into a variable Day 2:
+  - Basics like print vs puts (put string), and gets_chomp to store user input into a variable.

+Day 2:
   - Worked on Branching...(If / elsif statements)
   - Arrays and array methods